Dimple Yadav

 Dimple Yadav (née Rawat; born 15 January 1978; /hi/) is an Indian politician and the incumbent Member of Parliament from Mainpuri of Uttar Pradesh.
-She has earlier been a member of the Lok Sabha for two terms from Kannauj and currently serving as 2nd term from Mainpuri Lok Sabha constituency.
+She has earlier been a member of the Lok Sabha for two terms from Kannauj and currently serving a second term from Mainpuri Lok Sabha constituency.

 Yadav is married to Samajwadi Party president and former Uttar Pradesh Chief Minister, Akhilesh Yadav, and is as such the daughter-in-law of Mulayam Singh Yadav, former Defence Minister of India, former Chief Minister of Uttar Pradesh and founder-patron of the Samajwadi Party.

 Early life and education

 Dimple Yadav was born on 15 January 1978 in Pune, Maharashtra.
 She is the second of three daughters of retired Indian Army Col. Ram Chandra Singh Rawat and Champa Rawat.
 Her family is originally from Uttarakhand.
 She was educated in Pune, Bathinda and Andaman and Nicobar Islands.
 Her formal education took place in Army Public School, Nehru Road, Lucknow.
 She graduated in commerce from Lucknow University.